Grants for HIV / AIDS

 The Kent Richard Hofmann Foundation

-The Kent Richard Hofmann Foundation is a private foundation dedicated to the fight against HIV and AIDS.
+The Kent Richard Hofmann Foundation is a small, private foundation dedicated to the fight against HIV and AIDS.

 Grants are made semi-annually, to community-based organizations, in support of: